List of Teenage Mutant Ninja Turtles characters: Slash

+Pigeon Pete

+Pigeon Pete is a mutant pigeon that appeared in the 2012 series and the IDW comics, both versions being a member of the Mighty Mutanimals.

+In the 2012 series, Pigeon Pete is a pigeon that was mutated by the Kraang and is voiced by A.J.
+Buckley.

+In Tales of the Teenage Mutant Ninja Turtles, Pigeon Pete was mutated by exposure to Michelangelo's blood and is voiced by Christopher Mintz-Plasse.
+He would later join the Mutanimals.

+Merdude

+Merdude is a merman-like creature.

+In the Archie Comics, Alim was a boy who was born 5,000 years ago and was transformed into a merman-like form after being exposed to mutagen.
+Many years later, Merdude befriended the Teenage Mutant Ninja Turtles and became a reserve member of the Mighty Mutanimals.

+Merdude appears in the 1987 Teenage Mutant Ninja Turtles episode "Atlantis Awakes", voiced by Kevin Schon.
+This version is Alim Coelacanth, the true ruler of Atlantis.

 Mutagen Man

-Mutagen Man is a character in the "Teenage Mutant Ninja Turtles" franchise that suffers a bizarre encounter with mutagen that exposes his internal organs and resides in a special robotic suit.
+Mutagen Man is the name of several characters across the TMNT franchise.

-In the 1987 animated series, Mutagen Man (voiced by Rob Paulsen) is Seymour Gutz, a nerdy mailman who became dismembered after falling into a special vat of mutagen.
+In the 1987 animated series, Mutagen Man (voiced by Rob Paulsen) is Seymour Gutz, a nerdy mailman who was dismembered after falling into a vat of mutagen.

-In the IDW comics, Mutagen Man is a failed attempt at combining several different animal breeds into one mutant.
-When the Mutanimals found him strapped to a bed, they tried to free him.
+In the IDW comics, Mutagen Man is a failed attempt at combining several animals into one mutant.
+When the Mutanimals find him strapped to a bed, they try to free him.
 Although he is told that he is being saved, Mutagen Man has a different idea of the term by forcing Old Hob's gun to his dome and urging him to fire.
 Hob refuses and they all escape the facility together.
-Later, Mutagen Man was given the name "Seymour Guts" by Mondo Gecko.
+Later, Mutagen Man is given the name "Seymour Guts" by Mondo Gecko.

 In the 2012 animated series, Mutagen Man (voiced by Roger Craig Smith) is introduced as Timothy, a young ineffective ice cream vendor who, after witnessing the Turtles' first battle with Baxter Stockman from his apartment window, dedicated himself into fighting crime as a wannabe superhero in a turtle costume called the Pulverizer.
 After being exposed to mutagen, he transforms into a humanoid blob composed of mutagen with floating organs and a disintegrating touch.
 He is kept in a special mutagen container by Donatello, who promises to help him find a way to turn back to normal.